-Respiratory virus activity has decreased in recent weeks in the Yukon.
+Respiratory virus activity has remained stable in recent weeks in the Yukon.
 The table below describes the intensity, geographical spread, and local trends.

-Level Rationale Intensity Medium Activity appears to be at level typical for the season.
-Geographical spread Widespread There is respiratory disease activity presence across the territory.
-Trend Decreasing Trends for many indicators are decreasing.
-COVID-19 indicators are stable.
+Level Rationale Intensity Medium Activity appears to be at level typical for the season Geographical spread Widespread There is respiratory disease activity presence across the territory Trend Stable Trends for many indicators are stable.

 The intensity is based on the overall level of clinical activity in the Yukon, measured through syndromic, sentinel, active and lab surveillance indicators.
-Low means no activity or activity below baseline, medium means expected or average levels of activity, high means levels of activity that are higher than historical baseline, and very high means exceptionally high levels of activity.
+Low means no activity or activity below baseline, medium means expected or average levels of activity, high means levels of activity that are higher than historical baseline, and very high means exceptionally high levels of activity\.

-Baseline is the level at which activity remains throughout summer and most of the winter, or based on historical data for the same time period in previous years, where available.
+\Baseline is the level at which activity remains throughout summer and most of the winter, or based on historical data for the same time period in previous years, where available.